April 29, 2011

 The apparent roads used in District of Lake View for the race were Lake View Avenue, Sheridan Road, Belmont, Roscoe, Ashland, Cornelia,

-Pine Grove, and Grace.
+Pine Grove,

 image - Leslies Weekly Illustrated via Ebay